percona/proxysql-admin-tool/README.md

   --remove-all-servers               When used with --update-cluster, this will remove all
                                      servers belonging to the current cluster before updating the list.
+  --server=<IPADDRESS>:<PORT>        Specifies the IP address and port for a single server.
+This can
+                                     be used with --syncusers or --sync-multi-cluster-users
+                                     to sync a single non-cluster server node.
   --add-query-rule                   Create query rules for synced mysql user.
-This is applicable
+This is applicable only
-                                     only for singlewrite mode and works only with --syncusers and --sync-multi-cluster-users options.
+                                     for singlewrite mode and works only with --syncusers and --sync-multi-cluster-users options.
-  --force                            This option will skip existing configuration checks in
+  --force                            This option will skip existing configuration checks in mysql_servers,
-                                     mysql_servers, mysql_users and mysql_galera_hostgroups tables.
-                                     This option will only work with __proxysql-admin --enable__.
+                                     mysql_users and mysql_galera_hostgroups tables.
+This option will work with '--enable' and '--update-cluster'.
+                                     This will also cause certain checks to issue warnings instead of an error.
   --disable-updates                  Disable admin updates for ProxySQL cluster for the
                                      current operation.
 The default is to not change the admin variable settings.
 If this option is specifed,